OmarSalemAI/Codsoft-Tasks/README.md

 Conducted thorough model evaluation and interpretation of results.
 Files:

-titanic_analysis.ipynb: Jupyter Notebook containing the code for the Titanic Survivor Analysis. data/titanic_dataset.csv: Dataset used for analysis.
+Titanic Logistic Model.ipynb: Jupyter Notebook containing the code for the Titanic Survivor Analysis.
+Titanic-Dataset.csv: Dataset used for analysis.

 2. Sales Prediction with Linear Regression
 Objective:
 Analyze and predict sales trends using Linear Regression.